sharansharma94/DatastructureAndAlgorithim/src/graph/graphBasics.md

 ## operations

 1. check if element is present in the graph
+	1. vertices is available
+	2. edge is available
 2. Graph Traversal
 3. Add elements(vertex, edges) to graph
 4. Find path from one vertex to another.